CaptChup/CaptChup.github.io/portfolio.md

 permalink: /x/
 ---

-# Welcome to my gallery
+# Welcome to my portfolio

-This is a sample page for my gallery.
+This is a sample page for my portfolio.